The short answer

 Paul concludes by saying:

 This passages sometimes causes difficulty for modern people who are sensitive to the idea of women being “obedient” to their husbands, as modern people have been trained to value a radical notion of absolute freedom as the highest good, to view authority of any kind as oppressive, and to see obedience as essentially slavery.
-But this is not a good way to read this passage.
+Such values impede a proper understanding of this passage.

 The clue to how we should read this passage comes in the very next verse.
-Saint Paul quotes Genesis in which Moses explains that, “for this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh” (Gen. 2:24, my emphasis).
-The idea is that a marriage is not really an alliance between two people who have agreed or promised to work together.
+Saint Paul quotes Moses, who explains in Genesis that, “for this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh” (Gen. 2:24, my emphasis).
+Moses indicates that marriage is not an alliance between two people who have simply agreed or promised to work together.
 The Christian idea is that a marriage is a unification of two people so profound that it creates a bond at a spiritual and a physical level: the spouses are literally one flesh, that is, one body, just in two different parts.
 That’s why St. Paul says that “he who love his wife loves himself”.
 He wasn’t being metaphorical, but literal.
 You and your wife are the same body; that’s the Christian definition of marriage.

-To be a good leader and husband in a family therefore requires the delicate cultivation of being both strong and loving; a willingness to make hard calls and also to accept responsibility; not obeying your wife but listening to her and her input and making the best decision you can — for her well being and for the health of the family.
-All of this follows from the essential Christian view of marriage as a physical unity between the husband and the wife — of literally being a part of one another.
-It is, in other words, something much more, and much more profound, than just being roommates who have sex.
-Marriage is a call to manliness.
+To be a good leader and husband in a family requires the delicate cultivation of strength and love; it requires a willingness to make hard calls and also to accept responsibility; it requires listening to one's wife and making the best decision you can—for her wellbeing and for the health of the family.
+These requirements follow from the essential Christian view of marriage as a physical unity between husband and wife—from their literally being part of one another.
+Marriage is, in other words, something much more, and much more profound, than just being roommates who have sex.
+For men, marriage is a call to manliness.

 Subscribe